rishi1999/random-projections/docs/index.md

 - [Grid Search SVM](./notebooks/html/GridSearchSVM.html)

 To understand the theory behind the experiments with more mathematical rigor, click [here](link) to view our final report.

+Thank you to our organizers Akil Narayan and Yanlai Chen, along with TAs Justin Baker and Liu Yang for supporting us through this program.